garylirocks/quickrefs/docker.markdown

 docker-compose up -d

 # make sure no cached images are used and all intermediate images are removed
-#  use this when you updated package.json
+#  use this when you updated package.json, see '--renew-anon-volumes' below as well
 docker-compose build --force-rm --no-cache

 ## specicy a project name